ferrx electromagnetic steel examination

 fatigue monitoring of subsea riser

-FEMM system installed on an 8" work-over riser pipe for monitoring deterioration / fatigue.
+FEMM system installed on an 8" work-over riser pipe for monitoring stress and fatigue.
 It is designed for operation down to 1500m water depth and has an internal battery with capacity for approx. five years of autonomous monitoring.
-The system for riser inspection has been qualified by DNV-GL in accordance with DNV-RP-A203 Technology Qualification.
+The system for riser inspection has been qualified by DNV in accordance with DNV-RP-A203 Technology Qualification.

 When a new riser pipe is bent or loaded, the first that changes will be any residual stresses.
 These changes are regarded to have a significant effect on the operational life of the pipe.
 Furthermore, the external loads induce high stress in hot spots which can lead to crack nucleation.
-These surface cracks and any cracks inside the material are detected and size reported.
-If corrosion in the weld root it will be measured with the same sensor and give a different signal response and thus discriminated from cracks in same area.
+Any inside metal loss will be measured with the same sensor and give a different signal response.

 FEMM MONITORING CAPABILITIES

-The FEMM method and technology were certified in 2016 by DNV GL in accordance with DNV-RP-A203.
-An FEMM system is used for monitoring all the different parameters just by selecting appropriate location and configuration of sensors to get the best results.
+The FEMM method and technology was certified in 2016 by DNV in accordance with DNV-RP-A203.
+A FEMM system is used for monitoring all the different parameters just by selecting appropriate location and configuration of sensors and processing data with the dedicated algorithms to get the best results.

 Stress monitoring